-- date SDS when it enters the workplace.
+- Ensure that all hazardous products (as defined by the Hazardous Products Regulations) have an up-todate SDS when it enters the workplace.
 The SDSs must be readily available to the workers who are exposed to the hazardous product, and to the health and safety committee or representative. - Make sure that the product is being used in the way the manufacturer intended; otherwise the advice provided on the SDS and label may not apply, or the protective measures listed may not be adequate.
 Section 1 of the SDS should describe the typical use of the product and may indicate restrictions.